MichalDulemba/UdacitySelfdrivingCarNanoDegree/term1/p2/readme.md

 #### 3. Data augmentation

 After geting to around 97% accuracy, I decided to tried to test couple of data augmentation techniques like random shifts, scaling, brightness change.
+Scaling gave some real boost in results.
 You can see it in ![this file](data_augmentation.ipynb)

 Examples of data augmentation: